metagenomics/metagenomics-workshop/docs/data.rst

 The Tutorial Data Set
 ================================

+From here on, make sure you are actually working on the OpenStack cloud instance (logged in via ssh) and not on your local workstation (see previous chapter).

 We have prepared a small toy data set for this tutorial.
-The data is located in `/vol/metagencourse/DATA/WGS-data` directory, which has the following content:
+The data is already located on the OpenStack instance in the `~/WGS-data` directory, which has the following content:

 +---------------+--------------------------------------------+
 | File          | Content                                    |